ark-lang/ark-docs/functions.md

 }
 ```

-As you can see, the syntax is similar to a variable.
+As you can see, the syntax is almost like a variable.
 A parameter has a
 name, followed by a colon `:`, and a type.
 However, there are differences.
 You
 must specify the parameters type, and the parameter **cannot** have a
 default value: